-Have you been to and seen these Virginia Attractions?
+Have you been to and seen these Virginia Attractions in Colonial Beach?

 Just a bit further on down Rt.
 205, (go straight across when you get to the intersection of Rt.
 205 and Rt.
-3. There will be a Shell station on your left) you'll find the Ingleside Winery - one of the largest in Virginia.
+3. There will be a Shell "Stop In" gas station on your left) you'll find the Ingleside Winery - one of the largest in Virginia!
 They have a beautiful facility there.
 I've even been to a wedding which took place in the lovely courtyard area.
 Visit their gift shop and tasting room.
 Also, check the events calendar for activities like courtyard concerts and wine classes.

 As long as you're headed in that direction, grab a picnic lunch and make a stop at one of my favorite Virginia attractions, the